Omicron coronavirus variant found in multiple US states

 The Minnesota man began experiencing mild symptoms Nov.
 22. He had been vaccinated and received a booster shot in early November, according to health officials in his home state.
 He sought COVID-19 testing Nov.
 24, and his symptoms have subsided, officials said.

 Nov.
-22 was the same day the person infected in the California case returned to the U.S. from South Africa.
+22 was the same day the person infected in the first California case returned to the U.S. from South Africa.
 The California traveler, who was vaccinated, developed mild symptoms and tested positive Monday.
+The second person in the state didn’t need medical care and was also vaccinated.

 She wouldn’t identify the patient other to say the person lives on the island of Oahu.